-With football returning to Europe in the form of the German Bundesliga over the past weekend – albeit with empty stadiums – the attention has shifted to other leagues across the continent and when they might return to action, either with or without without fans.
+With football returning to Europe most notably in the form of the German Bundesliga over the past weekend – albeit with empty stadiums – the attention has shifted to other leagues across the continent and when they might return to action, either with or without without fans.
 This is the first post regarding the post-coronavirus pandemic in European football as leagues try to figure out what to do it their suspended seasons.

 The English Football League suspended their season on March 13, which became an indefinite suspension on April 3 as the coronavirus pandemic spread across Europe.
 Supporters of clubs at all levels of the pyramid were hopeful for a return to the pitch this season, even if it meant doing so in an abbreviated fashion.
 As football was preparing for an empty stadium return to Germany, the 24 clubs of League Two, the fourth tier of English football, held a vote and decided to end the season as of that day, albeit deciding the final table based on points per game instead of overall points.

 Because all of the league teams had not played 37 matches, the points per game determination was made to ensure that all clubs had a fair shot at competing at the top of the table.
 While using the PPG method didn’t change who qualified for promotion, it did shuffle up the order a bit.
 Also, the four clubs that would have qualified for the playoffs on March 13 still did, albeit in a slightly different order.